polkadot-developers/polkadot-docs/infrastructure/validators/rewards-payout.md

 ```

 Bob holds a smaller percentage of their node's total stake, making their stake reward smaller than Alice's.
 In this scenario, Bob makes up the difference by charging a 40% commission rate and ultimately ends up with the same total payment as Alice.
-Each validator will need to find their ideal balance between amount of stake and commission rate needed to attract nominators while still making running a validator worthwhile.
+Each validator will need to find their ideal balance between the amount of stake and commission rate to attract nominators while still making running a validator worthwhile.